lydonator/WLED_Protocol_Shim_ESP32C6/README.md

 }
 ```

-The mutex `TryTake` with timeout `0` means if the UDP task is mid-write, the frame is simply skipped rather than blocking — this keeps the LED output smooth.

-If no WLED data has been received in the last 3 seconds, the strip is blanked, so your LEDs won't freeze on the last frame if HyperHDR disconnects.
+The mutex `TryTake` with timeout `0` means if a UDP task is mid-write, the frame is simply skipped rather than blocking — keeping the LED output smooth.
+If no data has been received for 3 seconds, the strip blanks so LEDs don't freeze on the last frame if software disconnects.

 ---

 ## Caveats

-**Tested with HyperHDR only.**
+**Tested with HyperHDR and Hyperion.ng only.**
-This shim was developed and verified against HyperHDR's WLED controller implementation.
-Other software that uses the WLED protocol (SignalRGB, LightFX, Prismatik, etc.) may work, may partially work, or may query additional endpoints that the stub doesn't handle.
-Your mileage may vary.
-If you test another application and find issues, the HTTP handler in `wled_udp.h` is the place to look — additional endpoint handlers can be added to the `wled_http_task` function.
+HyperHDR (WLED UDP) and Hyperion.ng (DDP) are confirmed working.
+Other software (SignalRGB, LightFX, Prismatik, LedFX, etc.) may work, may partially work, or may require additional endpoint support.
+If you test another application and find issues, please open an issue or PR.

+**Hyperion.ng on Wayland.**
+Hyperion.ng's X11 screen grabber does not work under Wayland.
+LED output via DDP works fine — the grabber issue only affects screen capture, not the LED data path.
+You can still manually set colours or use other input sources.

 **Linux development only.**
 This was developed on Linux.
 It has not been tested on Windows or macOS ESPHome environments.
 It should work, but is unverified.